chroakPRO/macosinstall/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/chroakPRO/macosinstall/main/install.sh)"
 ```

-This will run the installer in interactive mode, allowing you to choose which
+This will run the installer with a user-friendly interface that lets you select
-components to install.
+which components to install.

 ## ✨ Features